mitodl/mit_lti_flask_sample/docs/tutorial.rst

 Run the LTI sample with http and https on the heroku server in a browser as you did locally only with the heroku URLs (see above).

+    Create a new problem that uses the LTI Sample Create a new problem of type ``Advanced->LTI`` Edit the problem and you get a long form use passport thing
+            use heroku server
+        PUBLISH THE PROBLEM
+        PREVIEW

+    Verify that the LTI sample works:
+        Displays the LTI user interface in the new problem Returns a grade